jbpoline/Bic_day/bic/talk.rst

 * We relied on students to have more background than they did

 * The IPython notebook helped greatly
-   - but makes teaching workflow harder
+   - but makes teaching the workflow harder

 ..
 I think the IPython notebook pointed us at something we really wanted to be able to do, but it also made us some problems - we didn't teach workflow